-The College of Nursing and Health Sciences requires its students to own a computing device as part of the program they are enrolled in.
-It is strongly recommended that device be a laptop.
+The College of Nursing and Health Sciences requires its students to own a computing device.
+It is strongly recommended that the device be a laptop.
 Generally speaking, a modern Windows laptop running a full version of Windows (RT devices are not recommended) or a MacBook no more than 3 years old will satisfy this requirement.
 Google Chromebooks are not recommended.